 Last week, I took some time off from work because I have not been feeling well, both physically and mentally.
-I hardly ever call off because I tend to feel guilty, but I have learned that it only hurts me in the end.
+I hardly ever call out because I tend to feel guilty, but I have learned that it only hurts me in the end.

 When you are physically ill, people do not hesitate to send you well wishes and support your need to take time to care of yourself.
 When you are mentally unwell, the concept is still stigmatized and one can be viewed as weak, pathetic, or unadaptable to change.
 Simply stated, you need to get over it.